Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - insert key in heap question2 to be done
 - building min/max heap for duplicate elements
 - Do BST method in question 6 for heaps
+- Do BST method for question 7 in heaps (question7 complete to be done)